By Scott Balfour

 Revise your Resume.
 But this time, create in broad terms that will show your experience and skills.
 It is also important to take stock of your interests and hobbies.
 Attach to it a list of things you are definitely not interested in or skilled at.

 Determine the Geographic Location.
-It’s time to take assessment if your business needs.
+It’s time to take an assessment of your business needs.
 Determine if you want to be local, or how long of a commute you might consider.
 Would you move for the right business?

 You can then call on the business opportunities offered by brokers.
 This can be hit or miss.
 But the good ones, if you have assembled the above information, will be glad to review their listing with you.
 That is, if you sign a confidentiality agreement and appear to be qualified for the business you’re inquiring about.